 A New Role To Bolster Cotopaxi’s Corporate Structure

-Smith says the company isn’t necessarily looking for an executive from the outdoor space, just for someone who has led a quick-scaling brand and knows how to make the most of rapid growth.
+Smith said the company isn’t necessarily looking for an executive from the outdoor space, just for someone who has led a quick-scaling brand and knows how to make the most of rapid growth.

-As for Smith himself, he says he plans to continue his work as CEO “for the foreseeable future” while transitioning his focus to the shepherding of Cotopaxi’s social missions through the next phase of “hyper-growth,” as he put it.
-“I foresee myself being involved with Cotopaxi for my entire life,” he says.
+As for Smith himself, he said he plans to continue his work as CEO “for the foreseeable future” while transitioning his focus to the shepherding of Cotopaxi’s social missions through the next phase of “hyper-growth,” as he put it.
+“I foresee myself being involved with Cotopaxi for my entire life,” he said.